elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 3. Algorithm Design

-This programming uses these programming structures:
+For this programming a linaer algortihm is used and following programming structures are included:
 - Sequences
 - Binary Selection
 - Repetiton